 The exact cause of Hodgkin lymphoma is not known, but the following factors may raise a person’s risk of developing Hodgkin lymphoma:

 Age.
-People between age 15 and 40 and people older than 55 are more likely to develop Hodgkin lymphoma.
+People between the ages of 15 and 40 and people older than 55 are more likely to develop Hodgkin lymphoma.

 Gender.
-Men are slightly more likely to develop Hodgkin lymphoma than women overall, although the nodular sclerosis subtype is more common among women.
+In general, men are slightly more likely to develop Hodgkin lymphoma than women, although the nodular sclerosis subtype is more common in women (see the Introduction).

 Family history.
-Brothers and sisters of people with Hodgkin lymphoma have a higher chance of developing the disease, although this increased risk is small.
+Brothers and sisters of people with Hodgkin lymphoma have a higher chance of developing the disease, although the increase in risk is small.